 Securing labour supplyShow more

-Based on health advice, the WA Government is introducing new measures to help WA’s agricultural and horticultural industry fill critical labour gaps for this season’s harvest.
+Based on health advice, the WA Government is introducing new measures to help WA’s agricultural and horticultural industry fill critical labour gaps.

 To help WA primary industries navigate the immediate shortfall, the WA Government has formed a team dedicated to supporting these industries on workforce matters during these challenging times.

 - provide advice and assistance to primary industry G2G PASS applicants

 - review primary industries applications and provide industry-based advice to WA Police assessment officers